 Nutrition is the study of food, the nutrients found in food, and the body’s metabolism of these nutrients to maintain and promote health.
 Nutrition is an interdisciplinary science based on biochemistry and physiology, but also integrates sociology, psychology, molecular biology, and genetics.

 Students have three curriculum options within the major to pursue a bachelor's degree in nutrition.
-The option is declared within the nutrition major after their second semester in the program.
+The option is declared within the nutrition major before the end of the second year in the program.
 Options include:

-• Dietetics option - is the first step to becoming a registered dietitian.
+- Dietetics option - is the first step to becoming a registered dietitian.
 The Didactic Program in Dietetics (DPD) curriculum is accredited by The Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-It prepares you for a dietetic internship.
+It prepares you for a master's degree and dietetic internship.

-• Nutrition and Wellness option - provides a foundation in chemistry, anatomy, physiology and microbiology and includes courses on stress, wellness and exercise science.
+- Health and Wellness option - provides a foundation in chemistry, anatomy, physiology and microbiology and includes courses on wellness and community health.
 Students gain real-world experience providing hands-on nutrition and health guidance.

 Degree Requirements